-The college satisfies all the criteria of Standard V and the related Requirements of affiliation (8, 9, 10).
+The college satisfies the criteria of Standard V and the related Requirements of affiliation (8, 9, 10).
+As indicated at the beginning of the chapter, additional documentation to demonstrate compliance with the standard's criteria, particularly criteria 3e and 5, is included in the evidence inventory (documentation roadmap), under Standards V and VI.
 Assessment is used to demonstrate and improve educational effectiveness across campus.
 QCC's educational goals are clearly interrelated and support the institution's mission.
 Organized assessment is conducted at all levels of the institution, and the results of these endeavors are used to effect change.
 For example, at the institutional level, the college has an established general education protocol that has provided data demonstrating that students are achieving at a level commensurate with community college students.
-In addition, the data from general education assessment has provided faculty members with information they have used to make changes in their classrooms.
-At the program level, all programs have student learning outcomes, and a process is being put in place to assess these outcomes on more systematics basis.
+In addition, the data from general education assessment has provided faculty members with information they have used to make changes to their pedagogical practice.
+At the program level, all programs have student learning outcomes, and a process is being put in place to assess these outcomes on a more systematic basis.
+Since the last selfstudy, there is a consistent record of academic program reviews, available on the college website.
 Faculty and staff development and the Queensborough Academies are being assessed according to specific outcomes, and assessment results have given direction to the evolution of these areas.
 Finally, along with the Assessment Institute, departments are contributing course assessment to support the institution's assessment efforts.

 Though assessment practices have evolved and expanded dramatically since the last self-study, there is a varied level of participation among faculty and staff and departments.
 On the faculty side, for successful program assessment, faculty teaching the courses within the programs are the key factors involved in the implementation of any assessment protocol.
-Their participation and involvement in designing, planning and executing the assessment activities is the driving force behind program assessment.
-On the staff side, a more purposeful effort to assess for support services outcomes, guided by targeted professional development, would strengthen the non-teaching department year-end reporting process and, by extension, the development of priorities for college-wide strategic planning.
+Their participation and involvement in designing, planning, and executing the assessment activities is the driving force behind program assessment.
+On the staff side, a more purposeful effort to assess for student support services outcomes, guided by targeted professional development, would strengthen the non-teaching department year-end reporting process and, by extension, the development of priorities for college-wide strategic planning.

 The final piece of the assessment process is meta-assessment.
-At QCC, on an annual basis, the Senate Committee on Assessment and Institutional Effectiveness reviews and evaluates the assessment practices across campus.
+On an annual basis, the Senate Committee on Assessment and Institutional Effectiveness reviews and evaluates the assessment practices across campus.
 This process results in an annual report to the Academic Senate that includes recommendations.
-It would strengthen the periodic review of institutional effectiveness if there were a more systematic and campus-wide effort to incorporate this senate committee's recommendation into college planning and practice.
+It would strengthen the periodic review of institutional effectiveness if there were a more systematic and campus-wide effort to incorporate this senate committee's recommendations into college planning and practice.